You can view various data of ESG (Environment, Social, and Governance), based on Hamamatsu Photonics's business and social activities.

 (Note 4) Spousal childbirth leave is a special paid leave which male employees can take for 2days after childbirth.

 (Note 5) Frequency rate refers to the frequency of workplace accidents and is derived from the number of injuries / death resulting from workplace accident per 1,000,000 working hours.

 (Note 6) Severity rate refers to the severity level of accidents and represents the total number of lost time injury days / 1,000 total actual working hours.

 (Note 7) Every year, physical strength examination are held under the auspices of Photonics groups health insurance union during the working hours.

 (Note 8) We held body design school under the auspices of Photonics groups health insurance union, provide employees with the opportunity to consider healthy body making.

 (Note 9) We have the system that employees can receive the influenza vaccination during the work hours.
-Also, the data of FY2017 and FY2018 show those who receive it within company and the data of FY2019 and FY2020 includes both in company and in the nearest medical institution.
+Also, the data show the total number of those who received it both in company and in the nearest medical institution.

 (Note 10) Discontinued for prevention of the novel coronavirus infection.

 * To be updated by June 2023.

 |Number of Audit & Supervisory Board Members||(Members)||(Inside) Male||2||2||2|